pussinboots/angularjs-crypto/README.md

 demoApp.run(['cfCryptoHttpInterceptor', function(cfCryptoHttpInterceptor) {
  cfCryptoHttpInterceptor.pattern = "_enc"; //that is the default value
 }])

+This pattern is used to determinate all json fields that should be decrypted/encrypted by apply following command json field name ends with the pattern then perform decryption/encryption on that field.
 ```

 #### Set own plugin implementation for encoding and decoding